Andy3770/Andy3770/README.md

-- 👋 Hi, I’m @Andy3770
+- 👋 Hi, I’m Andy.
-- 👀 I’m interested in Data Science and web development
+- 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning machine learning and DOM
+- 🌱 I’m currently learning machine learning and express.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to internship opportunities to learn and develop my programming skills.
-- 📫 How to reach me ...
+- 📫 How to reach me.

 <!---
 Andy3770/Andy3770 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.